crest-cassia/caravan/README.md

 Another difference from Map-Reduce like frameworks is that it is possible to define callback functions which are invoked when each task is finished.
 This is necessary for various parameter-space exploration including optimization and Markov chain Monte Carlo parameter-space sampling.
 With these callbacks, we can determine the parameter-space to explore based on the existing simulation results.

 Another limitation of CARAVAN is that a simulator must be a serial program or multi-thread program.
 It must not be an MPI-parallel program.
-This is because CARAVAN launches the command as an external process, not as an MPI process invoked by MPI_Comm_Spawn function.
+This is because CARAVAN launches the command as an external process, not as an MPI process invoked by `MPI_Comm_Spawn` function.
 In such cases, you may use another framework such as `concurrent.futures` module of mpi4py.
 If you have a serial or OpenMP program, on the other hand, it is easy to integrate your simulator into CARAVAN.

 ## Installation

 ### Prerequisites

-- x10 2.5.4 or later
-    - x10 is a parallel programming language.
-See [official page](http://x10-lang.org/) for installation.
-    - tested against native x10 2.5.4 with MPI backend
+- (for scheduler) C++17 with MPI
-    - managed x10 is not available since it uses C++ code as well
-- Python 3.6 or later
+- (for search engine) msgpack-python
+    - `pip install msgpack-python`
-- (Optional) python-fibers
+- (for search engine) python-fibers (optional)
     - `pip install fibers`
     - This module supports x86, x86-64, ARM, MIPS64, PPC64 and s390x.
-Although you may skip the installation of this module, a limitation is imposed in that case.
+Although you may skip the installation of this module, installation is recommended for a program using async-await pattern extensively.

 ### Building the scheduler